pragma-org/PDRs/PDR-0003-Accepting-New-Projects/README.md

 - A project lead can submit a proposal to the board.
 - The board will review the proposal and accept the project as Incubating given the following reasons:
   - The project is aligned with PRAGMA's goals.
-  - The source code was developed solely by one or more members of PRAGMA
   - The source code original owners are willing to donate the project to PRAGMA
   - The project is not a fork of an existing project
   - The project does not have any legal issues, such as copyright infringement